 - Protect your personal computers by using firewalls, anti-spam/virus software, update security patches and change passwords for Internet accounts.

 - Don’t give personal information over the phone, through the mail or on the Internet unless you are sure you know whom you are dealing with.

 Another way to combat identity theft is to file your taxes electronically.
 E-filing is significantly more secure than paper filing.
 When you e-file, your return is processed predominately by computer.
 This means the fewest possible chances for identity theft.
-Individual taxpayers can file their taxes online for free if they qualify at www.freefile.dor.in.gov.
-Businesses can file many of their business taxes online using INtax for free at www.intax.in.gov.
+Individual taxpayers can file their taxes online for free if they qualify for INFreeFile.
+Businesses can file many of their business taxes online using INtax for free.

 A paper return is handled by dozens of people – postal processing, mail clerks, letter opening, paper organizing, return scanning, the person who reviews and approves information and possibly many others.
 The list goes on and on.
 There are a lot opportunities for identity theft with a paper return.

-A taxpayer can also securely pay online using our ePay system.
-For more information, visit www.epay.in.gov.
+A customer can also securely pay online using our ePay or DORPay system.